infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - feat: voice input support in both search and chat modes #732

 ### 🐛 Bug fix

 - fix(file search): apply filters before from/size parameters #741
 - fix(file search): searching by name&content does not search file name #743
+- fix: prevent window from hiding when moved on Windows #748

 ### ✈️ Improvements